magnus1984/uphone-deployment/README.md

 ```

 #### Frontend Deployment
-Please se the documentation for the frontend [here](https://github.com/magnus1984/muphone-frontend.git) and then proceed
+Please see the documentation for the frontend [here](https://github.com/magnus1984/muphone-frontend.git) and then proceed
 with the installation.
 ```bash
 # Checkout and build the code for the frontend